halforbit/document-stores/README.md

 Our document has a `Guid` **id property** named `PersonId`.
 Id properties can be simple value types like `Guid`, `int`, and `string`.

+For more information on keying, see [Keying with Halforbit Document Stores](keying.md).

 ### Build a Document Store

 Use the fluent builder to describe and create your document stores: